avnishs17/avnishs17/README.md

 Experienced in Python, PyTorch, MLOps, and end-to-end deployment of scalable AI applications.
 </h3>

-- 🔭 I'm currently working on **building production-grade ML and GenAI pipelines, including model deployment, monitoring, and scalable inference systems.**
+- 🔭 I am currently building **end-to-end production ML and GenAI systems**, covering data pipelines, training workflows, deployment automation, scalable inference, monitoring, and full model lifecycle management.

-- 🌱 I'm currently learning **Advanced MLOps, GenAI application development, RAG pipelines, and agent-based AI systems**
+- 🌱 I am deepening expertise in **MLOps and LLMOps**, including ML system design, CI/CD for ML, experiment tracking, observability, reliability, and production-grade GenAI engineering, with RAG treated as only one component of a broader ML stack.

 - 📫 How to reach me **avnish1708@gmail.com**